Peakboard/peakboard-templates.github.io/_templates/Small-Parts-Picking-Dashboard-SQL/en.md

 ---
 layout: article
-title: warehouse management dashboard – order picking of small parts with SQL connection
+title: Warehouse management dashboard – order picking of small parts with SQL connection
 description:
   - With this template you have a better overview of the current workload of your warehouse!
 A SQL data source is used for this purpose.
 In order to use the template for your purposes, the Microsoft SQL-Server Native Client must be installed.
 Download the template now for free and start visualizing SQL data in real-time!
 lang: en